pytorch/tutorials/prototype_source/ios_coreml_workflow.rst

 Introduction
 ------------

-This tutorial shows how to prepare a computer vision model to use the PyTorch Core ML mobile backend.
 Core ML provides access to powerful and efficient NPUs(Neural Process Unit) on modern iPhone devices.
+This tutorial shows how to prepare a computer vision model (mobilenetv2) to use the PyTorch Core ML mobile backend.

-The Core ML backend is currently in the “prototype” phase and only supports a limited numbers of operators, but we expect to solidify the integration and expand our operator support over time.
+Note that this feature is currently in the “prototype” phase and only supports a limited numbers of operators, but we expect to solidify the integration and expand our operator support over time.
 The APIs are subject to change in the future.

 Environment Setup (MacOS)
 -------------------------